Ranpur, Gujarat: Structures and inscriptions

 Azam Khan's castle to the south of the village at the meeting of the Bhadar and the Goma, looks from the outside not unlike one of the old south of Scotland towers.
 The walls, three to four feet thick of stone and cement as hard as stone, enclosing a large area, rise on the north fifty feet above the riverbed.
 The lower walls are in good order, but in many places the massive towers and overhanging battlements are in ruins.
 The east gate opens into a courtyard eighty feet long and 277 broad.
 Within this is a second courtyard 277 feet long by 230 wide.

 In its inner wall is a handsome gateway over which was a marble slab with these words in Persian: He is the Creator and the Allknowing.
 The great Lord A'zam Khan, the Lord of his time, one, the like of whom was never given birth to by a bride of this world, the fearless lion, the bravest of the brave, and the lord of the earth, the Khan of high rank, may his life be long, asked me to find out the date of this castle, from which be ever kept off the power of the evil eye.
 Plunging into the ocean of thought I marked with the seal of my heart: Aazam-ul- bildd, Greatest of Cities.
 These words represent 1048 H, that is AD 1640.

-Within this gateway on the right is a mosque with a reservoir and the grave of a saint named Ragushah Pir.
-Over the pulpit of the mosque are these words in Persian: God is great.
-In the reign of the king, splendid as Jamshed, the just and the generous Shahab-ud-din Muhammad II, the lord of the time, Shah Jahan the valiant warrior, may the Almighty maintain his rule, in the month of Zil Haj in the year 1050 H. (AD 1642), the humble slave of the Almighty, A'zam Khan, during the term of his government of Gujarat, laid the foundation of this sacred mosque in this castle of Shahapur, and finished it that the servants of the True God may worship Him.
+Within the gateway is a mosque with a reservoir and the grave of a saint named Ragushah Pir.
+An inscription above the mosque's pulpit reads in Persian: "God is great.
+In the reign of the king, splendid as Jamshed, the just and the generous Shahab-ud-din Muhammad II, the lord of the time, Shah Jahan the valiant warrior, may the Almighty maintain his rule, in the month of Zil Haj in the year 1050 H. (AD 1642), the humble slave of the Almighty, A'zam Khan, during the term of his government of Gujarat, laid the foundation of this sacred mosque in this castle of Shahapur, and finished it that the servants of the True God may worship Him."